Ccrlll/SwapMemory/README.md

 - If you have an SSD and want to avoid using its limited write cycles, zram can be a good alternative.
 - If simplicity is your priority and you have enough RAM, zram is easier to set up.

 Note: On first boot it should boot slowly because it is making zswap and uninstall method is on description.
 This will disable the zRam!
+Support only on zswap kernel

 Credits: lyb